 Vehicles will be operated on streets only.
 Driving on campus lawns, fields, or any other areas not designated for vehicle traffic is forbidden and may be disciplined.

-Visitation- No guests under the age of 18, except those accompanied by parents, shall be in any housing unit or in the parking lot adjacent to the housing units, without first obtaining permission from the Dean of Student Services, his designee, or another Administrator of NCK Tech.
+Visitation- No guests under the age of 18, except those accompanied by parents, shall be in any housing unit or in the parking lot adjacent to the housing units, without first obtaining permission from the Dean of Student Experience, his designee, or another Administrator of NCK Tech.
 Visiting hours for off campus visitors are from 8:00 am through 11:00 pm Sunday through Thursday, and 8:00 am through 1:00 am Friday and Saturday.